pavarnos/cleveryellowbox/README.md

 Samba
 * probably should partition the raspberry pi drive so that the samba share does not gobble up storage needed for the OS
 * get some advice about filesystem permissions

+UniFi Controller
+* figure out how to automatically upgrade the controller: avoiding the backup prompt that requires human interaction